muniratashrifwala/CodingChallenge/README.md

 Covered functions and started with basic arrays

 Day 4 - <br/>
-Continued 2D and 3D arrays topic
+Understanding lists and array

 Day 5 - <br/>
+Worked on methods and functions

+Day 6 -
-Started with data structures
+Started with Data Structures